 Comment Response that both Alternative A and B would entail the disposal of substantial volumes of hazardous waste.
 Additional description of contamination risks associated with construction was added to Final EIR/EIS Section 3.8, Hydrology and Water Quality" Site remediation and landfill closure information were considered in the Draft GCD air quality analysis.
 No additional changes are necessary for this Final GCD.
 3. The EIR/EIS's air quality impact analysis improperly relies on artificially inflated estimates of HSR ridership to offset the Project's significant operational impacts and avoids implementation of sufficient mitigation measures.
 (BCL, pp. 14, 30, 122; Draft EIR/EIS, pp. 2-111-113, Table 2-18.) a.
 Insufficient evidence is presented to show that the ridership estimates are accurate, especially in light of the long-term reductions in intercity travel and rail transit likely to be caused by COVID-19 changes in travel behavior.
 (Draft EIR/EIS, pp. 2-111-113, Table 2-18.) b.
-The Draft EIR/EIS only uses medium and high ridership numbers to analyze Project benefits; a low ridership scenario analysis adjusted for long- term effects of COVID-19 on ridership (e.g., reduced business travel due to increased use of virtual meetings) is required to sufficiently inform the decision makers and public.
+The Draft EIR/EIS only uses medium and high ridership numbers to analyze Project benefits; a low ridership scenario analysis adjusted for long-term effects of COVID-19 on ridership (e.g., reduced business travel due to increased use of virtual meetings) is required to sufficiently inform the decision makers and public.
 (Draft EIR/EIS, pp. 2-111-113, Table 2- 18.)
 The air quality analysis demonstrates that even under the low ridership scenario, the Project would still result in a net regional reduction of criteria air pollutants and would not cause a localized exceedance of the applicable Federal air quality standards (see Impact AQ#9 in the Final EIR/EIS).
-Additionally, the Final EIR/EIS explicitly considers whether COVID-19 would lead to long- term effects on ridership in Standard Response FJ-Response-GEN-7: Effects of COVID-19 on HSR Ridership in the Final EIR/EIS Chapter 17, Standard Responses.
+Additionally, the Final EIR/EIS explicitly considers whether COVID-19 would lead to long-term effects on ridership in Standard Response FJ-Response-GEN-7: Effects of COVID-19 on HSR Ridership in the Final EIR/EIS Chapter 17, Standard Responses.
 Therefore, no revisions to the Draft GCD are required based on this comment.
-As stated in the Final EIR/EIS response to submission FJ-1164, comment 1463: "Refer to Standard Response FJ-Response-GEN- 7: Effects of COVID-19 on HSR Ridership.
+As stated in the Final EIR/EIS response to submission FJ-1164, comment 1463: "Refer to Standard Response FJ-Response-GEN-7: Effects of COVID-19 on HSR Ridership.
 The Authority has used the best available methods and data to develop ridership projections.
 Section 2.7, Ridership, in the Draft EIR/EIS provides a detailed description of the ridership projections from the 2016 Business Plan, which formed the basis for the analysis in the Draft EIR/EIS.
-To the extent that the lower ridership levels would result in fewer trains operating in 2040, the impacts associated with the train operations in 2040 would be somewhat less than the impacts presented in the Draft EIR/EIS and the benefits accruing to the project (e.g., reduced VMT, reduced GHG emissions, reduced energy consumption) also ridership levels would result in fe operating in 2040, the impacts a the train operations in 2040 wou somewhat less than the impacts the Draft EIR/EIS and the benefit the project (e.g., reduced VMT, r
+To the extent that the lower ridership levels would result in fewer trains operating in 2040, the impacts associated with the train operations in 2040 would be somewhat less than the impacts presented in the Draft EIR/EIS and the benefits accruing to the project (e.g., reduced VMT, reduced GHG emissions, reduced energy consumption) also would be less than the benefits presented in the Draft EIR/EIS.
+As with the impacts, the benefits